CINCINNATI -- Edmundo Meza is a dreamer.

 “We want to make sure people, our elected officials recognize this country was formed in part by immigrants, many of whom came here seeking religious freedom,” Stieritz said.
 “We want to make sure immigrants of this era are treated with dignity and respect, and they have a chance to enrich their lives in this country.”

-That idea was articulated by Diop, who admitted to coming to this country on a temporary visa and staying illegally before eventually earning his citizenship.
+That idea was articulated by Diop, who admitted to coming to this country on a temporary visa and staying illegally before eventually earning

 “This country, as it is today, is founded on the thoughts, ideas and labors of immigrants.
 We just want to be part of that tradition.
 We want to feel as though we are a part of this country," said Diop, who says fighting for citizenship in this country is difficult on families.